polterguy/polterguy.github.io/workflows/index.md

       email:foo@bar.com
 ```

-This results in a _"point and click software development model"_, where complexity is hidden to an extent where the cognitive requirements to produce working code is almost completely absent.
+This results in a _"point and click software development model"_, where complexity is hidden to an extent where the cognitive requirements to produce working code are almost completely absent.

 ### Custom actions in Plugins

-Many plugins found in the [Plugins](/plugins/) component comes with additional actions you can consume.
+Many plugins found in the [Plugins](/plugins/) component come with additional actions you can consume.
 For instance the _"Stripe"_ plugin contains Stripe related actions, allowing you to easily consume Stripe's API and accept payments in your backend code.

 Refer to each individual plugin's description to see which actions a specific plugin contains, if any.

 ## Meta programming

-The above constructs allows for _"meta programming"_, where the machine assembles the code required to create functionality, allowing the software developer to become more of an _"orchestrator"_, while having the internals of your actions encapsulate the nitty gritty stuff.
+The above constructs allow for _"meta programming"_, where the machine assembles the code required to create functionality, allowing the software developer to become more of an _"orchestrator"_, while having the internals of your actions encapsulate the nitty gritty stuff.
 Or as we phrase it ...

 > Where the Machine Creates the Code